AADARSH-7625/AADARSH-7625/README.md

 **Here are some projects I’m proud of:**

 **🌟 ShoeCraze:** A full-featured e-commerce website with a stylish, user-focused design, interactive cart, and real-time updates.

+**🎟️ Ticket Booking System:** A streamlined booking platform for flights, trains, hotels, and travel services, featuring a secure login system, password reset functionality, and responsive design.

+**🔑 Login and Register System:** A secure and efficient user authentication system with functionalities for registration, login, and password recovery using token-based verification.

 **🎬 Movie Website UI:** A visually engaging movie website mock-up crafted with a focus on UI/UX for film enthusiasts.